staltz/flux-challenge/submissions/kennytilton/README.md

 # SithTrak&trade;

-Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, ninety-seven lines of indeterminable elegance as defined by the Challenge.
+Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, eighty-four lines of indeterminable elegance as defined by the Challenge.

->  the ability of a programmer to easily understand the program's flow and
+>  Let's define code elegance to be "the ability of a programmer to easily understand
->  state coordination, being completely familiar with the tools used but
+>  the program's flow and state coordination, being completely familiar with the tools
->  completely unfamiliar with the codebase.
+>  used but completely unfamiliar with the codebase.

 Indeterminable because no one else is familiar *at all* with Matrix, so we have no test dummy.
 But this could be my Submission Committee since the Matrix data flow engine has much in common with their projects: